 Last but not least we have Janguhkui £21.
 (Grilled eel).
-For me this dish is a must when I visit, you get the fantastic richness of the eel combined with sticky-sweet teriyaki sauce and the crunch-lightness of the vegetables (carrots, peppers, beansprouts & onions) which really balances each mouthful.
+For me this dish is a must when I visit, you get the fantastic oily richness of the eel combined with sticky-sweet teriyaki sauce and the crunch of vegetables from carrots, peppers, beansprouts & onions that really balances each mouthful.
 The pickled ginger on top adds palate cleansing freshness.

 The damage: Expect to pay £20-£25 per head san drinks

 The good: The people of New Malden are lucky to Haru on their door step – it’s a great place to go for good value Korean food with fast/friendly service.
 Check it out for some bang-for-your-buck eating pleasure.

 The bad: The kharzi’s are adjoined to the back of the restaurant which is almost shed like – not the most pleasant so remember to go before you eat!